Andrejkf/solution_behavioral_cloning_p3t1/READMEtemplate.md

 The final data set used to train and validate network performance contains as subset:
 * The set of images provided on the project.
 * Images from one lap clock wise and one counterclockwise from track 1.
-* Also, during debugging process, a biased behavior to drive straig
+* Also, during debugging process, a biased behavior to drive straigforward for the model was detected.
+So adittional images from
 * Some Images from track2.
 To help the model generalize.
 *